 It is by design that technological innovation drives the growth of Amazon.com to offer customers more types of products, more conveniently, and at even lower prices.
 Among its many technological innovations for customers, Amazon.com offers a personalized shopping experience for each customer, book discovery through "Search Inside The Book", convenient checkout using "1-Click® Shopping", and several community features like Wish Lists (www.amazon.com/wishlist) that help customers discover new products and make informed buying decisions.

 Launched in 2006, Amazon Web Services (AWS) began exposing key infrastructure services to businesses in the form of web services -- now widely known as cloud computing.
 The ultimate benefit of cloud computing, and AWS, is the ability to leverage a new business model and turn capital infrastructure expenses into variable costs.
 Businesses no longer need to plan and procure servers and other IT resources weeks or months in advance.
 Using AWS, businesses can take advantage of Amazon's expertise and economies of scale to access resources when their business needs them, delivering results faster and at a lower cost.
-Today, Amazon Web Services provides a highly reliable, scalable, low-cost infrastructure platform in the cloud that powers hundreds of thousands of enterprise, government and startup customers businesses in 190 countries around the world.
+Today, Amazon Web Services provides highly reliable, scalable, low-cost infrastructure in the cloud that powers hundreds of thousands of enterprise, government and startup customers businesses in 190 countries around the world.
 AWS offers over 30 different services, including Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Storage Service (Amazon S3) and Amazon Relational Database Service (Amazon RDS).
 AWS services are available to customers from data center locations in the U.S., Brazil, Europe, Japan, Singapore and Australia.